 Changes to Fleets

 The ATCM also requires owners to ensure the average PM emission level for their fleet does not fall out of compliance due to changes in the fleet.
 Owners of portable diesel engine fleets who are adding or removing engines are strongly encouraged to re-calculate their fleet average.
-Other changes, such as modifying a registration to be low-use or emergency only-use can also affect the fleet emissions average.
+Other changes, such as modifying a registration to be low-use or emergency-use only can also affect the fleet emissions average.
 We recommended that once you have completed the Fleet Reporting Tool save it and update it any time your portable fleet changes.

 CRITICAL ENGINE REGISTRATION REQUIREMENTS